1120 (25th November)

 1121 (24th January)

-Henry I married for the second time.
-The bride was Adeliza of Louvain.
+King Henry I married Adeliza of Louvain.
+He hoped to have more sons to secure the succession.
 The wedding ceremony was performed at Windsor Castle.

 Reading Abbey was founded.

-The treaty between Henry I and Fulk of Anjou had been secured with the marriage of Fulk’s daughter to Henry’s son William Audelin.
+King Henry I and Fulk of Anjou had agreed terms which had been secured with the marriage of Fulk’s daughter to Henry’s son William Aetheling.
 With William’s death in the White Ship Disaster the treaty began to unravel.

 Fulk demanded the return of his daughter and her dowry.
 Fulk’s daughter, Matilda, was returned but Henry refused to return her dowry, a large tract of land in The Maine.